-Our income tax provision in 2013 includes an aggregate \$11.1 million benefit related to the remeasurement of our deferred income tax liability with respect to our investment in BMI from capital gains rates to dividend received deduction rates, including the deferred income taxes related to (i) the gain from the remeasurement of our existing investment in BMI to estimated fair value and (ii) the bargain purchase gain related to the additional ownership interest in BMI acquired in December 2013.
+We recognized income tax expense of \$32.5 million in 2014 and an income tax benefit of \$91.0 million in 2013.
+This difference is primarily due to fluctuations in our earnings.
+See Note 12 to our Consolidated Financial Statements for a tabular reconciliation of our statutory tax expense to our actual tax expense.
+Some of the more significant items impacting this reconciliation are summarized below.
+Our income tax benefit in 2013 includes an aggregate \$11.1 million benefit related to the re-measurement of our deferred income tax liability with respect to our investment in BMI from capital gains rates to dividend received deduction rates, including the deferred income taxes related to (i) the gain from the remeasurement of our existing investment in BMI to estimated fair value and (ii) the bargain purchase gain related to the additional ownership interest in BMI acquired in December 2013.
 See Notes 3 and 12 to our Consolidated Financial Statements.
+See Note 12 to our Consolidated Financial Statements for a tabular reconciliation of our statutory tax expense to our actual tax expense, and a summation of some of the more significant items impacting this reconciliation.